 Traditional Residency Program

 Applicants for the traditional residency will be considered if they are in the fourth postgraduate year in an ACGME-approved General Surgery program.
-Interested applicants will have their applications reviewed by faculty members of the Division of Thoracic & Cardiovascular Surgery and a select number of individuals will be invited to interview at the University.
+Interested applicants will have their applications reviewed by faculty members of the Divisions of Thoracic & Cardiac Surgery and a select number of individuals will be invited to interview at the University.
 There are one or two interview dates in late winter/early spring each year depending on the number of open positions.
 Following the interview process, the faculty meet and determine the rank order, after which the final ranking is submitted to the NRMP in anticipation of the June match.

 To initiate your application to the University of Virginia’s Thoracic Residency Program, please note the following: